Khovanov complexes of rational tangles: Khovanov complexes of rational tangles

-It is common to denote the Khovanov polynomial in the form of a table.
+It's common to denote the Khovanov polynomial in the form of a table.
 The positive integer in $i$-th $j$-th square of the table corresponds to the coefficient of $t^j q^i$ in the polynomial.

-Filling the table in using the information obtained above is a trivial matter; \zdashz\ components in the dot diagram correspond to knights moves while the $\circleprop$ corresponds to the exceptional pair.
-(This correspondence follows from the calculations in Example~\ref{eg-7_1}.)
+Filling the table in using the information obtained above is a trivial matter; \zdashz\ components in the dot diagram correspond to knights moves while $\circleprop$ corresponds to the exceptional pair.
+If we compare the table to that for $8_2$ on the Knot Atlas, \cite{KA} we see that the two agree.

-\end{example} We now return to the main result of this section. \\ \\ \emph{Proof of Theorem~\ref{thm-main}:} The first claim of the theorem regarding the structure of $\Kb{T}$ for rational $T$ follows from induction from the rules of the theorem.
+\end{example} We now return to the main result of this section. \\ \\ \emph{Proof of Theorem~\ref{thm-main}:} The first claim of the theorem regarding the structure of $\Kb{T}$ for rational $T$ follows from induction from the subword rules of the theorem.
 Namely, since every rational tangle is given by a finite sequence of additions and products of $[1]$, one simply shows that the rules preserve the property of the first claim.

-The proof of the rules essentially follows from thinking about how the complexes associated to the morphism strings of the subwords in the rules change when the underlying tangle changes.
-Proposition~\ref{proof-ints} and the isomorphism in Proposition~\ref{prop-square_iso} are sufficient to describe these changes.

-As a sanity-check we wrote a computer program in Python that calculates $\Kb{T}$ for positive rational tangles $T$ based on our rules.
-We then extended the program to calculate $Kh(R)$ for rational $R$.
-We checked the results for the first 25 rational knots; they are all correct.\footnote{The code is available at \texttt{https://tqft.net/research/BenjaminThompson}}

-The proof of the rules describing how the morphism string of $\Kb{T + [1]}$ is obtained from $\Kb{T}$ is analogous to the proof of the rules for the $\Kb{T * [1]}$ case; as such we prove the latter.
-If the reader is not already familiar with Example~\ref{exam-btwist} we suggest she look at it now; it is easy to use this as a visual guide to explain the rules.
+The proof of the subword rules essentially follows from square isomorphisms and the proof of the minimal complex for integer tangles.
+The proof describing how the morphism string of $\Kb{T + [1]}$ is obtained from $\Kb{T}$ is analogous to that for $\Kb{T * [1]}$ case; as such we prove the former.

+To save space, we don't replicate the complexes used in the proof of Theorem~\ref{thm-mat-actions}, but since that proof and this are essentially two sides of the same coin, we refer the reader to them.